TriesteCitizen/ctf-writeups/README.md

 - (TryHackMe/Friday Overtime/README.md) ✔️
 - (TryHackMe/CyberHeroes/README.md) ✔️
 - (TryHackMe/Brute It/README.md) ❎ (My file was deleted and never recovered after my laptop crashed and I'm too lazy to repeat that process.
 If some time passed I will take care of this)
+- (TryHackMe/ToolsRus/README.md) ✔️ (might try Nikto again to find out the server version of the Tomcat service)

 ## ⚔️ Attack Vectors
 - Reverse-Engineering